react-boilerplate/react-boilerplate/docs/css/postcss.md

 - [`cssnano`](https://github.com/ben-eb/cssnano): Optimizes your CSS file.
 For a full list of optimizations check [the offical website](http://cssnano.co/optimisations/).

-For a full, searchable catalog of possible plugins go to [postcss.parts](http://postcss.parts).
+For more awesome features that the PostCSS ecosystem offers, check out the comprehensive, fully-searchable catalog of available plugins at [postcss.parts](http://postcss.parts).

 ## Removing PostCSS